MSTC-DA-IICT/MSoC-2026-Data-Science-ProblemsSet/README.md

 ## MSoC 2026

-This repository contains the learning resources, weekly tasks, assignments, and project guidelines for MSoC 2026 organized by MSTC.
+This repository contains the , weekly tasks, assignments, and project guidelines for MSoC 2026 organized by MSTC.

 ---